LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 to have parts.
 There are lots of operations on rational numbers, and they are operations on the entire fraction, as a unit.

-The point is that is makes sense to think of a fraction or rational number as *one* entity.
+It makes sense to think of a fraction or rational number as *one* entity.
 A way to do that is to create a ``class``.
 We will call our class ``Rational``.
+This way we can have a single variable refer to a ``Rational`` object.

-An alternate way we consider later, that has most of the same properties, is a ``struct`` defining a new kind of object.
+An note an alternate construction, that has most of the same properties, in :ref:`structs-and-classes`.

 The idea of creating an object opens new ground for managing data.
 Thus far we have stored data as local variables, and we have called functions,